nhsuk/simple-conditions-prototypes/views/mouth-ulcers/main-content-before.md

   </article>
 </section>

-A saltwater mouthwash may help to soothe the pain.
-Dissolve half a teaspoon of table salt in a glass of warm water and rinse your mouth out, but don’t swallow it.

 !!! info_compact
-  If you’re still in pain, [speak to your pharmacist](#).
+  If you’re still in pain, [speak to your pharmacist](https://beta.nhs.uk/finders/find-help).
 !!!

 ## How your pharmacist can help